mattermost/mattermost-test-management/data/test-cases/cloud/in-product-purchase/test-4.md

 On unsuccessfull purchase, due to payment issue, in Stripe,

 - Verify that the Charge is not created in users account.
-- Verify the user's subscription is not update to 'professional'
+- Verify the user's subscription is not updated to 'professional'